scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 The other thing I observed was the ergonomics of Prof Hawking's computer, as I stood alongside him and watched him slowly compose sentences, before completing them, and having them spoken.
-Presented with a monochrome screen with alternating selections of words, he had no greater physical cability than to synchronize several clicks of the computer's single button to select one word at a time and append it to a sentence he gradually built up.
+Presented with a monochrome screen with alternating selections of words, he had no greater physical capability than to synchronize several clicks of the computer's single button to select one word at a time and append it to a sentence he gradually built up.
 It felt frustratingly slow for the rest of us, all too accustomed to the ease of